Eileanora/project_maker/README.md

 ## How to Use

 1. Open the `script.py` file.
-2. Enter your email and password in the appropriate fields (line 20 and 21).
+2. Enter your email and password in the appropriate fields (line 8 and 9).
-3. Enter the project link in it's field (line 40).
+3. Enter the project link in it's field (line 10).
-4. Enter the path of your ALX projects directory in it's field (file_creator file, line 11).
+4. Enter the path of your ALX projects directory in it's field (line 11).
 5. Run the script.